 Fall is here!
 Let’s celebrate with a few ideas to celebrate the season in your preschool classrooms with ways to entertain the kids in your child care center as the weather gets cooler.

-The following eight ideas won’t cost you a fortune, are easy to set up and are sure to keep your kids busy and happy.
+The following fall activities for preschoolers won’t cost you a fortune, are easy to set up and are sure to keep your kids busy and happy.

 1. Fall Sensory Bins